-As with any major diet shift, you may experience a temporary period of hair loss (typically three to six months after starting keto).
+As with any major diet shift, whether weight-loss related or otherwise, you may experience a temporary period of thinning hair or hair falling out (typically three to six months after starting keto).
 This is similar to the hair loss from hormonal shifts that occur a few months after pregnancy or making other major dietary changes.
 Big changes impact your hormones, and it takes time for your body to adjust.

 What are some other causes of hair loss?

 There are other causes of hair loss outside of keto.
-For example, your hair does have its own unique natural growth and shedding process; everyone’s hair grows and falls out at different rates.
+For example, your hair does have its own unique natural growth and shedding process; everyone’s hair grows, falls out, and has new hair growth, at different rates.
 Contrary to what your hairdresser may have told you, hair loss is not based on a specific cycle or the seasons.